divnix/digga/README.md

 if your not familiar.
 The filter is already set up to encrypt everything in this folder by default.

-To keep [profiles](profiles) resuable across configurations, secrets should only be imported from the `users` directory.
+To keep [profiles](profiles) reusable across configurations, secrets should only be imported from the `users` directory.

 ## Modules and Packages